 What are Ghost Guns?

-Ghost guns are unregulated firearms that anyone can buy and build without a background check or compliance with any other requirements as mandated under federal or state law for traditional firearm transactions.
+Ghost guns are unregulated firearms that anyone — including minors and prohibited purchasers — can buy and build without a background check.

-Ghost guns are unserialized and untraceable.
-Ghost gun kits include all of the parts and often the equipment necessary to build these weapons at home.
+Ghost guns are unserialized and untraceable firearms that can be bought online and assembled at home.
+They are often sold through "ghost gun kits," which include all of the parts and often the equipment necessary to build these weapons at home.
 These kits are widely available and can be purchased by anyone, including prohibited purchasers, domestic abusers, and gun traffickers — without a background check.
 As these kits and guns are sold at gun shows and online every day throughout the country, they undermine all of the life-saving policies that state legislatures have fought so hard to put in place.

 What is a Ghost Gun?